derektypist/project-euler-052/README.md

 **Information Architecture**

-The function `permutedMultiples(n)` returns a number, where n is a number.
+The function `permutedMultiples(n)` returns a number, where n is a number between 2 and 6.

+**Features**

+Allows the user to enter a number, as well as getting the smallest positive integer multiplied by integers {2, 3, ..., number entered}, containing the same digits.
+Performs checks on valid user input.
+If the input is not valid, an error message is displayed.